Marketing and Creative Hiring Trends 2024 | Robert Half

 Facing challenges finding skilled talent

-The following positions are in the top 10% of in-demand marketing and creative roles, according to an analysis of thousands of job postings and Robert Half placements:
+The following positions are in the top 10% of marketing and creative roles in demand, according to an analysis of thousands of job postings, Robert Half placements and information from the Bureau of Labor Statistics: Account manager/executive Copywriter Event coordinator Graphic designer Marketing coordinator Marketing director Marketing manager Web designer Learn more about the top roles in demand

-Areas where managers are most likely to use contract professionals: of marketing and creative managers plan to hire more contract professionals in the first half of 2024.
+Areas where they are most likely to use contract talent: of marketing and creative managers plan to engage more contract professionals in the second half of 2024.

 Over 1 million new positions from more than 8,000 independent job boards and company websites are represented in this report, including 100,000-plus placements from Robert Half.
-Positions are categorized into more than 450 job titles within Robert Half’s 2024 Salary Guide using a proprietary mapping methodology that employs state-of-the-art large language models.
-This dataset includes roles across the finance and accounting, technology, marketing and creative, legal, administrative and customer support, human resources, and healthcare professions.
+Positions are categorized into more than 450 job titles within Robert Half’s Salary Guide using a proprietary mapping methodology that employs state-of-the-art large language models.
+This dataset includes roles across the finance and accounting, technology, marketing and creative, legal, administrative and customer support, healthcare support, and human resources professions.
 Surveys were developed by Robert Half and conducted by independent research firms.
 Results may not total 100% due to rounding or allowing for multiple responses.
-Respondents included executives, hiring managers and workers from small (20-99 employees), medium (100-999 employees) and large (1,000+ employees) businesses in private, publicly listed and public sector organizations across the United States.
+Respondents included executives, hiring managers and workers from small (1-99 employees), midsize (100-999 employees) and large (1,000-10,000 or more employees) businesses in private, publicly listed and public sector organizations across the United States.